digital-land/digital-land.info/README.md

 The docker container for use in production can be built with the following command (NB this tag can be anything):

-In order to push the application container or deploy to the digital land AWS infrastructure you'll need to be authenticated.
+In order to push the application container or deploy to the Planning Data AWS infrastructure you'll need to be authenticated.

 ### AWS Authentication